IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

     }
     ```

-### Invoking with nested parameters
+### Invoke with nested parameters

 Parameter values can be any valid JSON value, including nested objects.
-Let's update our action to use child properties of the event parameters.
+Let's update your action to use child properties of the event parameters.

-1. Create the `hello-person` action with the following source code.
+1. Create the `hello-person` action with the following source code:

     ```javascript
     function main(params) {